 Students have opportunities to build their resources, develop new skills, and discover their talents.
-These experiences encourage self-reflective behavior and strengthened relationships to family and the wider community.
+These experiences encourage self-reflective behavior and strengthen relationships to family and the wider community.
 Living these principles inspires hope and leads to promising futures rich with dignity, purpose, and life & career options.

-Special Education in the 2019-20 school consisted of one special education teacher (50% time) and three paraprofessionals.
-There were 10 special education students for most of the year.
+Special Education in the 2020-21 school consisted of two special education teachers sharing the responsibility and three paraprofessionals.
+There were 8 special education students for most of the year.